Ceelog/phpdoc-zh/src/book/oci8.md

 Documentation on DRCP is found in several Oracle manuals.
 For example, see
-<a href="https://docs.oracle.com/cd/B28359_01/server.111/b28310/manproc004.htm" class="link external">» Configuring Database Resident Connection Pooling</a>
+<a href="https://www.oracle.com/pls/topic/lookup?ctx=dblatest&amp;id=GUID-82FF6896-F57E-41CF-89F7-755F3BC9C924" class="link external">» Configuring Database Resident Connection Pooling</a>
 in the Oracle documentation for usage information.
 A
-<a href="http://www.oracle.com/technetwork/topics/php/whatsnew/php-scalability-ha-twp-128842.pdf" class="link external">» DRCP white paper</a>
+<a href="https://www.oracle.com/technetwork/topics/php/whatsnew/php-scalability-ha-twp-128842.pdf" class="link external">» DRCP white paper</a>
 contains background information on DRCP.

-To use DRCP, build PHP with the OCI8 1.3 (or later) extension and Oracle 11g (or later) libraries and then follow these steps:
+To use DRCP, install the OCI8 1.3 (or later) extension and Oracle 11g (or later) libraries and then follow these steps:

 -   As a privileged database administrator, use a program like SQL\*Plus to start the connection pool in the database: